 Forex drawdown – Wrap up

 If your forex account has $1000, then your trade (if they lose) should not be more than $20.
+Drawdown is essential part of a trading system.
+Hence, try to test your trading strategies before using them on a real account.

 The key to managing forex drawdowns is to learn the skills of good risk/money management and to also follow a disciplined forex trading system.
 Most often, there are a few trades that compel us to take a position based on impulse.
 Such trades can be risky and in most cases is the reason for closing as a losing trade.

 While it is important to keep an eye on your drawdown, let this not be a deterring factor.
 Most often traders tend to abandon their trading account and even the broker (especially true in case of demo trading) when they face extreme drawdowns.
 In such cases, you can simply ask for additional demo funds to be added to your account.
-This helps you to remember the drawdown your account faced and thus helps you to better monitor your future trading strategy.